Carbonite Safe FAQs

 For a detailed walk-through on how to purchase additional storage for Carbonite Computer Backup for Office, please view this article.

-CryptoLocker / Ransomware is a malware or virus that locks the files on your computer and renders them inaccessible.
+CryptoLocker / Ransomware is malware or virus that locks the files on your computer and renders them inaccessible.
 If your computer is infected, a pop-up on your computer will demand money to unlock your files and return them to a normal state.
 If you have CryptoLocker or Ransomware and are unable to access your files, you should contact Carbonite Customer Care for help restoring a clean copy of your backed up files.
 For additional information about CryptoLocker or Ransomware, please view this article.

 For a detailed walkthrough on transferring your subscription, please view this article.